Quincy, M.E.: International broadcasts

+United States

+The series is currently running in a late evening and early morning slot on Get TV and on Universal Crime streaming channel.

 Canada

 The series was first broadcast nationally in Canada in 1976 on CBC.

 Australia

 Quincy, M.E. currently airs on the Seven Network's digital-only channel 7mate daily at 11 am and 3 am.

 United Kingdom

 The series was first broadcast nationally in the United Kingdom in 1977 on the ITV network (albeit at differing times due to the then regional structure of the network).
 Repeats of the full series were initially shown on BBC1 on afternoons in the late 1980s and early 1990s, and between the late 1990s and early 2010 it frequently ran daily on ITV and (more recently) ITV3, in various time slots—usually 8 a.m., 2 p.m., and early morning.
 The show was shown on Universal Channel, with episodes on Sunday morning, and one episode at 8 a.m. (repeating at 4 p.m. and 5 a.m. the following morning) through the week.
 After a brief appearance on YourTV in the daytime, Quincy M.E. appeared last as a twice-daily run on ITV4 from May 2016 to July 2020 (afternoon and repeated the following morning).
 The series was normally billed in TV listings magazines as simply Quincy, as in the UK a medical examiner is called a forensic scientist; and it was felt the M.E. acronym would be unfamiliar to British viewers.